Sign In / Sign Out

 Clients are assigned to a counselor and scheduled for standing one-hour weekly appointments for the duration of the semester.
 Counselors and clients work collaboratively to determine whether additional counseling is needed at the end of the semester.

-ASU students are welcome and encouraged to use services provided at the CTC at a significantly reduced cost.
-Students who struggle with adjusting to the university, making academic and career decisions, or addressing personal issues might particularly benefit from counseling at the CTC.
+ASU students are welcome and encouraged to use services provided by the CTC at a significantly reduced cost.
+Students who struggle with adjusting to the university, making academic and career decisions, or addressing personal issues might particularly benefit from CTC counseling services.